mlutfy/ca.bidon.civiexportexcel/README.md

 ====

 * Support report e-mails (return the output of the xls, do not output directly as download).
-* Propose a new hook to CiviCRM so that we do not need to patch core.
+* Propose a new hook to CiviCRM for a cleaner postProcess implementation.
 * Apply new hook to Search export as well (in the "select fields" step, add a "format" option that calls the hook?)
 * Add OpenDocument (LibreOffice) support.
 * Add admin settings form to enable excel/opendocument formats?